ekandreas/phpgrid/readme.md

 ### Table
 Table is the data source.
+**Note!** To use arrays you have to use the paid professional version of phpgrid control!
+Just replace the files under the 'lib' folder to upgrade.
 Override the grid control table source with the filter 'phpgrid_table', eg:
 ```php
 <?php